San Francisco Police Department: Recent times

 In 1997, the San Francisco International Airport Police merged with SFPD, becoming the SFPD Airport Bureau.

-Prior to officers carrying the SIG Sauer pistols the Beretta Model 96GT (G standing for decocker only and the T standing for Trijicon night sights) which is the .40 caliber version of the well known Beretta 92 was carried by officers starting in the early to mid-1990s replacing .38 Special 6 shot revolvers which made SFPD one of the last large agencies in California to adopt semi-automatic pistols.
+SFPD was one of the last large agencies in California to adopt semi-automatic pistols.
+Starting in the early 1990s, officers stopped being issued .38 Special 6-shot revolvers.
+Instead, they were issued the .40 S&W Beretta Model 96GT (G standing for decocker only and T standing for Trijicon night sights), a variant of the Beretta 92 semi-automatic pistol.
+More recently, SIG Sauer pistols have replaced Beretta 96GTs as the standard SFPD service weapon.

 As of September 8, 2011, ground was broken for San Francisco's new Public Safety Building (PSB) in Mission Bay.
 A replacement facility for the San Francisco Police Department (SFPD) Headquarters and Southern District Police Station, the PSB also contains a fire station to serve the burgeoning neighborhood.

 In 2014, the San Francisco Police Academy graduated its first publicly reported transgender police officer, Mikayla Connell.

 A 2016 report by the Department of Justice concluded that there was significant racial bias in SFPD treatment of African Americans.

 A new study conducted by the California Policy Lab and researchers at the University of California, Berkeley, found that after the San Francisco Police Department doubled its foot patrols in late 2017, it resulted in a reduction by about 16% in larceny theft and 19% in assaults across the city and 10 police station districts.

+In August 2022, the SFPD was understaffed by 300 officers.

+As of April 2024, the SFPD was operating in a "reactive" mode (that is, reacting to 911 emergency calls)—meaning that it was no longer able to pursue violations of most traffic laws (especially infractions).

+From 2016 to 2023, the annual number of traffic tickets issued by SFPD fell by 96 percent, from 129,597 to 5,080.
+That month, a Walgreens pharmacy in Civic Center was "ransacked" for a lengthy period of time by at least seven people in front of a KPIX-TV television producer and other "stunned" bystanders.
+SFPD officers did not respond to the scene until four hours later, by which time the store had closed and no one was present to make a report about the incident.